Wade-Hudson/CompTIA-Practice-Test-Questions/README.md

-Here’s how I prepared:
+# Here’s how I prepared:

+I just wanted to share that I finally passed my CompTIA Security+ (SY0-701) exam! 🙌 It’s been a tough journey, but I’m super excited to have earned this certification!

-Professor Messer’s videos – These were a game-changer for me.
+**Professor Messer’s videos** – These were a game-changer for me.
 I watched all of his free YouTube videos, took detailed notes, and reviewed them multiple times.
 His breakdown of the content was spot on.

-practice questions – These [practice questions](https://bit.ly/3XnMbhy) were a huge help!
+**Practice questions** – These [practice questions](https://bit.ly/3XnMbhy) were a huge help!
 I used this to work through tons of realistic practice questions, which gave me a feel for the actual exam format and helped boost my confidence.
 Highly recommend them for anyone looking for extra practice!

-Practice exams – Along with DumpsSpot, I took other practice exams I found online.
+**Practice exams** – Along with DumpsSpot, I took other practice exams I found online.
 The more I practiced, the better I got at time management and understanding how the questions were structured.

 Active recall & repetition – Flashcards were my go-to for memorizing important terms and concepts.
 I made sure to review them constantly and test myself until I had everything down.